Blog · Review Essay · Last reviewed June 24, 2026

 That distinction matters because the modern internet does not need one central watcher to produce surveillance.
 It produces observation through ordinary operation.
 Search needs query logs.
 Social media needs graphs and behavioral signals.
 Advertising needs profiles.
 Security needs telemetry.
 Fraud detection needs fingerprints.
 Cloud providers need administrative visibility.
 Mobile operating systems need location, identity, app, and notification channels.
 The same data can support convenience, personalization, safety, market power, and state access.

-Levine's phrase "military-digital complex" is polemical, but the underlying pattern is concrete: public agencies, defense contractors, universities, startups, platforms, and intelligence services repeatedly exchange money, personnel, tools, datasets, and legitimacy.
+Levine's phrase "military-digital complex" is polemical, but the underlying pattern is concrete: public agencies, defense contractors, universities, startups, platforms, data brokers, and intelligence services repeatedly exchange money, personnel, tools, datasets, and legitimacy.
 The boundary between public surveillance and private surveillance is therefore less clean than ordinary privacy debates suggest.
-A platform can be a consumer service, an advertising broker, an infrastructure provider, and a government contractor at the same time.
+A platform can be a consumer service, an advertising broker, an infrastructure provider, a model-training source, and a government contractor at the same time.

 The Privacy Trap